When you’re sick, wouldn’t it be nice if you could just pick up the phone and talk to a doctor?

 CAMC also offers 24/7 Care free to its employees and their immediate families.

 “We have nearly 8,000 employees who take great care of our community, and providing this service to our workforce and their families at no cost makes it a little easier for them to take care of themselves when they need it,” said Dave Ramsey, CAMC President and CEO.

 24/7 Care is available to all of West Virginia’s 1.8 million residents, making it possible for those living in rural communities to talk to a provider about minor concerns without traveling long distances.

-Since the program launched in November, there have been more than 1,200 visits to 24/7 Care.
-The top diagnoses have been upper respiratory infections, sinusitis, pharyngitis (sore throat) and bronchitis.
+Since the program launched in November 2019, there have been more than 6,300 visits to 24/7 Care.
+The top diagnoses have been viral (for COVID testing), upper respiratory infections, sinusitis, cough, pharyngitis (sore throat) and bronchitis.

 24/7 Care is a program of Charleston Area Medical Center and Teladoc, the world’s largest provider of virtual care delivery services.
 All providers are U.S. board-certified physicians, certified in internal medicine, family practice or pediatrics, or licensed advanced practice providers (physician assistants and nurse practitioners).